davidrzs/DavesAlgorithmCollection/README.md

 - the Algorithms and Datastructures class
 - the Algorithms and Probability class
+- Parallel Programming

-All algorithms are implemented in Java and are NOT thread safe.
+All algorithms are implemented in Java and most of them are NOT thread safe.

 ## On the state of these algorithms
 These algorithms were implemented with the goal to experiment with them and many of them were implemented from scratch from my memory (implementing what I could still remember from class).
 This repo is by no means complete / tested / safe to use.